 Tomato spotted wilt virus (TSWV) is transmitted by various species of thrips, including the western flower thrips (Frankliniella occidentalis), the onion thrips (Thrips tabaci) and the chili thrips (Scirtothrips dorsalis).
 TSWV is also active in the thrips vector, and can transmit it persistently.
 Nymphs that acquire the virus by feeding on infected plants will retain the ability to transmit it for the remainder of their lives.
 However, TSWV cannot be passed from infected females to the eggs.
 The virus has a very wide host range, including tomato, pepper, potato, tobacco, lettuce and many other plants.

 Some predatory mites feed on larvae or pupae of thrips and are commercially available.
 For varieties that attack the leaves and not the flowers, try neem oil or spinosad, especially on the undersides of the leaves.
 Spinosad application is very effective but can be toxic to certain natural enemies (e.g., predatory mites, syrphid fly larvae, bees) and should be avoided during flowering time.
 In case of flower thrips infestation, some predatory mites or green lacewing larvae could be used.
 A combination of garlic extracts with some insecticides also seem to work well.

-Always consider an integrated approach with preventive measures together with biological treatments if available.
+Always consider an integrated approach of preventive measures together with biological treatments if available.
 Due to the high reproductive rates and their life cycles, thrips have developed resistance to different classes of pesticides.
-Effective contact insecticides include azadirachtin, insecticidal soaps, narrow-range oils and pyrethrins, which many products combine with piperonyl butoxide.
+Effective contact insecticides include azadirachtin or pyrethroids, which in many products are combined with piperonyl butoxide to enhance their effect.